Codecademy/docs/content/powershell/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
-Description: 'Arrays are a data structure that holds a collection of items.
+Description: 'Arrays are a data structure that hold a collection of items.
 PowerShell provides many ways to access, update, and manipulate array items.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'